rajeshsuravarapu06/rajeshsuravarapu06/README.md

 ## 🧑‍💼 About Me

-Cloud & DevOps Engineer with 7+ years of proven expertise in designing, deploying, and managing **secure, scalable, cost-efficient cloud environments**, primarily on **AWS**.
-I focus on **automation, infrastructure as code**, and **CI/CD**, with measurable results in reducing downtime, accelerating release cycles, and improving security posture.
+Cloud & DevOps Engineer with over 7 years of experience architecting, implementing, and managing secure, scalable, and cost-optimized cloud infrastructures — primarily on AWS.
+I specialize in automation, Infrastructure as Code (IaC), and CI/CD, with a strong track record of enhancing system reliability, accelerating release cycles, and strengthening security posture.

-I’ve worked in cross-functional teams across **GE Appliances, MassMutual**, and **Optum**, implementing solutions like:
+I've contributed to large-scale, cross-functional initiatives at GE Appliances, MassMutual, and Optum, delivering:

-- Scalable AWS Landing Zones for 60+ accounts
+🔹 Enterprise-grade AWS Landing Zones across 60+ accounts

-- Automated CI/CD with GitHub Actions and Jenkins
+🔹 End-to-end CI/CD automation using GitHub Actions and Jenkins

-- Secure vault integrations for secrets management
+🔹 Secure secrets management with Vault integration

-- Cloud cost savings of over **$95K annually**
+🔹 Over $95K in annual cloud cost savings through rightsizing and automation
 ---

 ## 🛠️ Skills & Technologies